An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{S:background} provides the necessary background on possibilistic IMs, highlighting the existing computational bottlenecks.
 The credal set characterization and proposed Monte Carlo strategy are presented in Section~\ref{S:mcim}.
-Three illustrative examples, including logistic regression, are presented in Section~\ref{S:examples}.
+Three illustrative examples, including logistic regression and a semiparametric problem involving censored data, are presented in Section~\ref{S:examples}.
 These are cases where direct-but-naive IM computations are expensive but not out of reach, so the accuracy of the proposed approximation can be assessed.
-As a more challenging application, Section~\ref{S:application} presents a non-trivial analysis of a small, censored data set involving a semiparametric model.
-For this application, the direct-but-naive IM solution is too expensive for practitioners to take seriously but the proposed Monte Carlo-based solution can be carried out in a matter of seconds.
-The insights and results presented here make up an important first step in a series of developments needed to create an IM toolbox for practitioners.
-Among other things, the concluding remarks in Section~\ref{S:discuss} highlight my vision of where these developments can and need to go.
+Section~\ref{S:simulations} shows empirically that the proposed IM approximation performs well compared to standard Bayesian and likelihood-based solutions.
+A higher-dimensional logistic regression example is considered in Section~\ref{S:application}, where the proposed IM approximation can, in a matter of seconds, easily solve a problem that was practically out of reach by previous efforts in the IM literature.
+The insights and results here in the present paper make up an important first step in a series of developments needed to create an IM toolbox for practitioners.
+The concluding remarks in Section~\ref{S:discuss} describe, among other things, my vision of where these developments can and need to go.
+Relevant technical details are given in the appendix/supplement.